 Taking This Question to the Streets

 Just like you and I, there are many other women that feel this way.
 So I asked these women what they have experienced and how they feel about their body size being represented in society.
 Here is what they had to say:

 1.)
 What specific experience they had when trying on clothes that was frustrating to them?

 “When I was younger I struggled with this a lot because I was larger than normal sizes and stores but obviously didn’t want to go to plus size.
+I couldn’t find the right size sports bras, leggings, dresses, pretty much anything unless I went to a store specifically for larger women.
 Being tall meant that things are almost always too short for me and I couldn’t wear trendy clothes.
 But I often felt frustrated that the largest size in store was too small for me.”

 “How the clothes are all made different and how sizes can run differently.
 Size 10 will start to become too big, but size 8 is too tight.”

 “I hate the lack of consistency between brands.
 One of my favorite pair of jeans ever are a size 10 – but I also have work pants that are 4’s and dresses that are 2’s….but fit in LITERALLY nothing from a store like Abercrombie.
 Their t-shirts would be best served as a headband for me.”